 Filing Form 990-N is so simple that, technically speaking, the IRS doesn't even consider it to be a tax return.
 It should take you no more than ten or 15 minutes to complete.
 You don't even need to pay for a postage stamp to mail it to the IRS, because it must be sent electronically -- paper copies of the form will not be accepted.
 This is why the IRS calls the form an "e-Postcard."
 Form 990-N is filed online through the IRS Form 990-N Electronic Filing System web page.
 A one-time registration is required to access the IRS system.

 You do not need any special software, just access to the Internet and an email address for your nonprofit.
 You then complete an online form that asks for your nonprofit's legal name, address, website address (if any), EIN, name and address of a principal officer (usually the president, vice president, secretary, or treasurer), and tax year (either the calendar year or a non-calendar fiscal year).
 You will also be asked whether your nonprofit has terminated or gone out of business.

 The IRS is really serious about getting all small nonprofits to file Form 990-N. If you don't file the form for any single year, the IRS will merely send your nonprofit a reminder notice.
 But if you fail to file your Form 990-N year after year, things will get tougher.
 If your nonprofit is required to file Form 990-N but fails to do so for three consecutive tax years, it will automatically lose its tax-exempt status on the filing due date of the third year.
-For example, if your first Form 990-N is due on May 15, 2008 (for tax year 2007) and you do not file in 2008, 2009, or by May 15, 2010, your nonprofit will lose its tax-exempt status on May 15, 2010.
+For example, if your first Form 990-N is due on May 15, 2020 (for tax year 2019) and you do not file in 2020, 2021, or by May 15, 2022, your nonprofit will lose its tax-exempt status on May 15, 2022.
 The IRS will not send additional notices once your tax-exempt status is automatically revoked.

 Your nonprofit will have to apply for a federal tax exemption all over again.
-That means filing IRS Form 1023 again and paying the hefty filing fee that comes with it (not to mention the headache of all that unnecessary paperwork).
+That means filing IRS Form 1023-A (or Form 1023) again and paying the hefty filing fee that comes with it (not to mention the headache of all that unnecessary paperwork).
 Fortunately, the IRS has a created a special procedure to help small nonprofits that lost their tax-exempt status due to failure to file Form 990-N. A small nonprofit can have its tax-exempt status retroactively reinstated to the date of revocation if it: